 - Make it eye-catching with bold colors, large text, and graphics.

-- Consider including a call-to-action or even a QR code to encourage those who see the sign to check out your website or follow prompts to discover more about what's behind the project.
+- Consider including a call-to-action to encourage those who see it to check out your website or follow prompts to discover more about what’s behind the project.

 - Hire a large format printing company that specializes in outdoor or indoor construction signage like Color Reflections.

-Whether your sign needs to convey safety information, directional details, advertising, or provides job site privacy, you want to choose the right large-format printing company.
+Whether your sign conveys safety information, directional details, advertising, or provides job site privacy, you want to choose the right large-format printing company.
 Color Reflections has more than 50 years of experience designing, printing, and installing construction signage and outdoor banners.
 We can customize:

 We design and print your signs entirely in-house, well as ship to any nationwide location and install your banners.
 Get a rapid quote for your next large format printing project, or contact the team at one of six U.S. locations to schedule an appointment.